Sexual Assault Prevention and Response at Reed

 - Reports to college officials are protected in the same way that all student information is protected and details of the report, including the student’s name, may only be disclosed as permitted under privacy laws, college policy, and as necessary to comply with the law.

-A student may report a sexual assault to any college official, including the Assistant Dean of Sexual Assault Prevention and Response (ADSAPR), community safety staff, a member of the dean of students’ office, residence life staff (including residence directors and house advisors), student services staff, or faculty.
+A student may report a sexual assault to any college official, including the Title IX Coordinator, The Health & Counseling Center (HCC), Community Safety Director, community safety staff, a member of the dean of students’ office, residence life staff (including residence directors and house advisors), student services staff, or faculty.
 While students are encouraged to make reports as soon as possible, a report of a sexual assault may be made at any time after the incident.

-When a student reports a sexual assault to a faculty or staff member, including the ADSAPR, a community safety officer (CSO), residence director (RD), or a house advisor (HA), but with the exception of Health & Counseling staff, that staff or faculty member is required to act.
-At a minimum, all college officials are required to do the following:
+When a student reports a sexual assault to a faculty or staff member, including the Title IX Coordinator, a community safety officer (CSO), residence director (RD), or a house advisor (HA), but with the exception of Health & Counseling staff, that staff or faculty member is required to act.
+At a minimum, the college is required to do the following:

 - Forward the report to the vice president and dean of student services (VP/DOS).